-Coronavirus: Centre issues vaccination guidelines; global deaths near 20 lakh
+Coronavirus: India reports 15,590 new cases; global deaths near 20 lakh

 More than 5.13 crore people have recovered from the infection in the world.